Aaron Carter discography

-American singer-songwriter Aaron Carter released six studio albums (including one posthumously), three extended plays (EP), three compilation albums, five video albums and forty four singles (including five as a featured artist).
+American singer-songwriter Aaron Carter released seven studio albums (including two posthumously), three extended plays (EP), three compilation albums, five video albums and forty four singles (including five as a featured artist).

 He sold more than 4 million albums in the United States, as of 2013, and more than 10 million records worldwide.

-Aaron Carter released his debut single "Crush on You" in 1997, which was a Top 10 in Australia, Germany and the United Kingdom.
+Aaron Carter released his debut single "Crush on You" in 1997, which was a top 10 in Australia, Germany and the United Kingdom.
 His self-titled debut album was released in the same year in Europe, and sold more than 1 million copies worldwide.

 In 2000 Aaron signed with Jive Records and released three more studio albums; the first of them, Aaron's Party (Come Get It), was his most successful album, and sold more than three million copies in United States alone, being certified 3× Platinum by RIAA.

 Carter released the EP Love in 2017 after fourteen years since his last album with new material; he followed this in 2018 with the full-length album of the same name.